-Under Alternative B1, the No Action alternative, retention of scalloped hammerhead sharks on vessels targeting tunas, swordfish, and/or billfish with PLL gear onboard would continue to be prohibited.
+Under Alternative B1, the No Action alternative, retention of scalloped hammerhead sharks on vessels targeting tunas, swordfish, and/or billfish with PLL gear on board would continue to be prohibited.
 Commercial permit holders issued a Shark Directed or Incidental LAP and/or HMS Charter/Headboat permit with a commercial sale endorsement using other authorized gear that do not target tuna and tuna-like species (e.g., BLL, gillnet, rod and reel, handline, and bandit gear) would still be authorized to fish for, and land scalloped hammerhead sharks subject to existing commercial regulations.
-This alternative would not result in any change in fishing effort, and would have neutral economic impacts on HMS permit holders.
+This alternative would not result in any change in fishing effort, and would have neutral economic impacts on the small entities participating in the fishery.

 Under Alternative B2, NOAA Fisheries would prohibit the commercial and recreational retention of scalloped hammerhead sharks for shark commercial and recreational permit holders fishing within the U.S. Caribbean region.
-This alternative would be consistent with the conservation recommendations from both the 2020 BiOps.
+This alternative would be consistent with the relevant conservation recommendations from both the 2020 BiOps.
 Between 2017 and 2021, there were no reported commercial landings of scalloped hammerhead sharks in the U.S. Caribbean region and, therefore, it is unlikely revenue would be lost from prohibiting retention of this species.
-There could also be some minor costs associated with discarding or avoiding scalloped hammerhead sharks within that region.
-However, this alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators.
+There could be some minor costs associated with discarding or avoiding scalloped hammerhead sharks within that region.
+Also, this alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators.
 This alternative would have neutral to minor adverse economic impacts on the small entities participating in the fishery.

 Under Alternative B3, NOAA Fisheries would prohibit the commercial and recreational retention of scalloped hammerhead sharks for commercial and recreational permit holders fishing within U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
-This alternative would be consistent with the conservation recommendations from both of the 2020 BiOps.
-On average from 2017 through 2021 scalloped hammerhead sharks contributed \$10,753 of revenue in the Atlantic and Gulf of Mexico shark fisheries combined.
+This alternative would be consistent with the relevant conservation recommendations from both of the 2020 BiOps.
+On average from 2017 through 2021, scalloped hammerhead sharks contributed \$10,753 of revenue in the Atlantic and Gulf of Mexico shark fisheries combined.
 This equates to less than one percent of the total revenue from all shark fisheries.
-There could also be some minor costs associated with discarding or avoiding scalloped hammerhead sharks.
-Additionally this alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators and therefore, this alternative would have minor adverse economic impacts on these small entities participating in the fishery.
+There could be some minor costs associated with discarding or avoiding scalloped hammerhead sharks.
+Additionally, this alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators and therefore, this alternative would have minor adverse economic impacts on the small entities participating in the fishery.

 Under Alternative B4, the preferred alternative, NOAA Fisheries would prohibit the commercial and recreational retention of all LCS hammerhead sharks for commercial and recreational permit holders fishing within the U.S. Caribbean region.
-This alternative would be consistent with the conservation recommendations from both of the 2020 BiOps.
+This alternative would be consistent with the relevant conservation recommendations from both of the 2020 BiOps.
 Between 2017 and 2021, there were no reported commercial landings of hammerhead sharks in the U.S. Caribbean region and therefore it is unlikely revenue would be lost from prohibiting these species.
-There could also be some minor costs associated with discarding or avoiding hammerhead sharks within the region.
-This alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators targeting hammerhead sharks.
-NOAA Fisheries prefers Alternative B4 at this time, because it would implement the 2020 BiOps' conservation recommendations and provide the most robust protections for scalloped hammerhead sharks, while not limiting fishing for hammerhead sharks in the Gulf of Mexico and Atlantic Ocean.
-This alternative would have minor adverse economic impacts on these small entities participating in the fishery.
+There could be some minor costs associated with discarding or avoiding hammerhead sharks within that region.
+Also, this alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators targeting hammerhead sharks.
+Thus, this alternative would have minor adverse economic impacts on the small entities participating in the Caribbean fisheries.
+However, NOAA Fisheries prefers Alternative B4 at this time, because it would implement the relevant conservation recommendations from the 2020 BiOps, while not limiting fishing opportunities for hammerhead sharks in the Gulf of Mexico and Atlantic Ocean.